SnatMTE/Snat-WordPress-Plugins/README.md

-# Snat's Reference Widget
+# Snat's WordPress Plugins
-WordPress Widget - Displays a reference via the Harvard standard.

-Just releasing some widget and plugins I have created for my personal websites in case anyone else find them useful.
+In this repo you can find a bunch of plugins I have made for my own websites that I have decided to make public just in case it is useful for anyone else.